How to Fix iMessage (iCloud & AppStore)

 Chameleon and Chimera Users:

-You can check the content of OSX's NVRAM by starting a terminal window and typing 'nvram -x -p' and pressing return (do not include the quotes), the resulting output should list the current contents of the NVRAM, please note that many of the key values are encrypted, as such unless you absolutely certain about what your doing don't try manually changing any of the key values.
+You can check the content of OSX's NVRAM by starting a terminal window and typing 'nvram -x -p' and pressing return (do not include the quotes), the resulting output should list the current contents of the NVRAM, please note that many of the key values are encrypted or displayed as base64 values.

 Step-5c: NVRAM - Installing FileNVRAM

-Download the attached file ‘modules.zip’ and extract it, the contents are a folder called 'modules' that has a single file in it named 'FileNVRam.dylib', copy the ‘modules’ folder and paste it in the ‘/Extra’ folder in the root of your startup drive.
+For older systems (pre Chimera 2.6) download the attached file ‘modules.zip’ and extract it, the contents are a folder called 'modules' that has a single file in it named 'FileNVRam.dylib', copy the ‘modules’ folder and paste it in the ‘/Extra’ folder in the root of your startup drive

 Important notes about installing NVFileRAM:-